patricegautier/unifiZabbix/README.md

 It may be problematic to import those templates in anything less than 6.2

-## Install jq on your Zabbix server
+## Install jq and expect on your Zabbix server

 You need to install jq on your system: https://stedolan.github.io/jq/

 On Raspbian, this can be done with:

-	apt-get install jq
+	sudo apt-get install jq

+You also need to install expect, again on raspbian that can be done with

+	sudo apt-get install expect

 ## Install mca-dump-short and ssh-run scripts as a Zabbix external script